Archfx/tinyos/07-ExterInterrupt/README.md

-# ExternInterrupt
+# External Interrupts

-# 07-ExterInterrupt -- RISC-V embedded operating system

-## Prerequisite knowledge

-###PIC

-PIC (Programmable Interrupt Controller) is a special-purpose circuit that helps the processor handle interrupt requests from different sources (simultaneously).
-It helps prioritize IRQs, allowing CPU execution to switch to the most appropriate interrupt handler.
+A computer needs to communicate with the external world to perform tasks.
+To facilitate this, we have peripheral hardware.
+When these peripherals need to talk to the operating system, we have interrupts.
+In this episode of **TinyOS**🐞 tutorial series, we will be looking at interrupts and how to use them.

+### Programmable Interrupt Controller

+A Programmable Interrupt Controller (PIC) is a hardware component in the system that is crucial for managing interrupt requests (IRQs) from various peripherals.
+Its primary function is to prioritize interrupt signals from hardware peripherals based on their urgency and importance, making sure that critical tasks are handled promptly.
+When an interrupt occurs, the PIC suspends the CPU's current task and directs it to an interrupt handler, which manages the interrupt and executes necessary actions.
+The PIC also allows for interrupt masking and priority configuration, enabling system designers to customize interrupt handling according to specific requirements.
+While modern computer systems may utilize more advanced interrupt controllers like the Advanced Programmable Interrupt Controller (APIC), the fundamental role of prioritizing and managing interrupts remains essential for efficient system operation.

 ### Interrupt

-Let’s first review the types of interrupts in RISC-V, which can be broken down into several major items:
+Let’s first review the types of interrupts in RISC-V, which can be broken down into several major categories:

 - Local Interrupt
   - Software Interrupt